 You can also try something different to get rid of the auto-correct feature.
 In this scheme, you need to add your regional language.
 Just navigate to Settings -> Time and language -> Region and language, in the right pane, click Add a language.

 So far, I’ve added Hindi as the secondary language.
 Now, when you’re writing something, if the auto-correct feature is not working according to you, press Windows Key + C to switch to a secondary language.
-As after switching, you’d have less misspelled words.
+As after switching, you’d have fewer misspelled words.
 In this way, you can switch between languages instantly, just by pressing the two keys combination.

 However, still, if you want to disable spell checker and auto-correct feature completely, try these steps:

 Completely Disable Spell Checker & Auto-Correct in Windows 11/10

 1. Press Windows Key + R and type the following and hit Enter:

 2. In the System32 folder so opened, type MsSpell in the search box and hit Enter.
 This will result in up to four files as shown below.
-Check out this thread to add Take Ownership to the right-click context menu to take ownership of these files.
-After adding the Take Ownership effect, right-click over these four files individually and take their ownership.
+You need to Take Ownership of these four files.

 After renaming the four files, reboot the machine, you have now successfully disabled the spell check and auto-correct feature.